 She is currently in a Doctoral Program at the University of Würzburg (Germany) / Schola Cantorum Basiliensis (Switzerland) researching on Aquitanian tropes.

 As a pianist she debuted with Mozart Concerto in A Major K.414 with the Orquestra de Girona, and won two first-prize awards in piano competitions.
-Cristina had taught piano at the Conservatory of Girona (Catalonia) and at the Conservatoire de Saint-Louis (France).
+Cristina had taught piano at the Conservatory of Girona (Catalonia) and at the Conservatoire de Saint-Louis (France) and has worked extensively as lied accompanist.